Sergioo1112/Snake-game-in-ASCII-Windows/README.md

-Snake game in ascii in windows using C++
+Little Snake game in ascii in windows using C++ I made while i was bored.
 Made by Sergio Vargas Vicente

 --- CONTROLS ---